 Categories

 Making a kinder world: Because They Matter

-Several hundred residents of the Downtown Eastside community visited the Because They Matter table in Pigeon Park on Sunday, July 20, all eager to pick up high-quality supplies for their beloved pets.
-Event participants also spoke with many pet guardians about accessing the VHS’s free veterinary care assistance program.
+Several hundred residents of the Downtown Eastside community visited the Because They Matter table in Pigeon Park on Sunday, July 23, all eager to pick up high-quality supplies for their beloved pets.
+Event participants also spoke with many pet guardians about accessing the VHS’s free veterinary care assistance programs.

 Each person who connected with the team had a unique journey, and all had incredible bonds with their pets.

-In all, the VHS team and event participants handed out thousands of pet supplies and hundreds of pamphlets about the Vancouver Humane Society’s veterinary assistance program.
+In all, the VHS team and event participants handed out thousands of pet supplies and around 400 pamphlets about the Vancouver Humane Society’s veterinary assistance programs.

-The VHS’s veterinary support program helps animals get the care they need while staying with their loving families.
-The need for this program is growing every year, and it is essential that this need is met to make sure loved animals get the care they require without having to be surrendered to the already overflowing shelter and rescue system.
-The VHS’s veterinary support program is only possible through the help of donations from animal lovers like you.
+The VHS’s veterinary support programs help animals get the care they need while staying with their loving families.
+The need for these programs is growing every year, and it is essential that this need is met to make sure loved animals get the care they require without having to be surrendered to the already overflowing shelter and rescue system.
+The VHS’s veterinary support programs are only possible through the help of donations from animal lovers like you.

-Can you make a donation towards the VHS’s $25,000 Because They Matter fundraising goal to help animals and the people who love them?
-Right now all donations to the Because They Matter fundraiser will be matched by a generous donor, up to $5,000!
+Can you make a donation toward VHS’s $15,000 Because They Matter fundraising goal to help animals and the people who love them?

+Categories